drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

     > cmake -DCMAKE_CXX_COMPILER=CC [options] ..

-MFiX-Exa uses the same compiler flags used to build AMReX, unless ``CMAKE_CXX_FLAGS`` is explicitly provided, or the environmental variable ``CXXFLAGS`` is set.
+MFIX-Exa uses the same compiler flags used to build AMReX, unless ``CMAKE_CXX_FLAGS`` is explicitly provided, or the environmental variable ``CXXFLAGS`` is set.

-For GPU builds, MFiX-Exa relies on the `AMReX GPU build infrastructure <https://amrex-codes.github.io/amrex/docs_html/GPU.html#building-with-cmake>`_
+For GPU builds, MFIX-Exa relies on the `AMReX GPU build infrastructure <https://amrex-codes.github.io/amrex/docs_html/GPU.html#building-with-cmake>`_
 .
 The target architecture to build for can be specified via the AMReX configuration option ``-DAMReX_CUDA_ARCH=<target-architecture>``, or by defining the *environmental variable* ``AMREX_CUDA_ARCH`` (all caps).
 If no GPU architecture is specified, CMake will try to determine which GPU is supported by the system.

-Building MFiX-Exa for Cori (NERSC)
+Building MFIX-Exa for Cori (NERSC)
 -----------------------------------

 Standard build